-- CExxx: conducted emissions (EMI produced internal to the power supply which is conducted externally through its input power leads) - CSxxx: conducted susceptibility (EMI produced external to the power supply which is conducted internally through the input power leads and may interfere with the supply's operation) - RExxx: radiated emissions (EMI produced internal to the power supply which is radiated into the surrounding space) - RSxxx: radiated susceptibility (EMI produced external to the power supply which radiates into or through the power supply and may interfere with its proper operation)
+- CExxx: Conducted Emissions (EMI produced internal to the power supply, which is conducted externally through its input power leads) - CSxxx: Conducted Susceptibility (EMI produced external to the power supply, which is conducted internally through the input power leads and may interfere with the supply's operation) - RExxx: Radiated Emissions (EMI produced internal to the power supply, which is radiated into the surrounding space) - RSxxx: Radiated Susceptibility (EMI produced external to the power supply, which radiates into or through the power supply and may interfere with its proper operation)

-It should be noted that there are several areas of ambiguity with respect to CE102 measurements that may concern the systems engineer.
-One area of ambiguity in this measurement is the nature of the load.
-If it is constant, then the ripple voltage on the converter's input leads is due only to the operation of the converter.
+It should be noted that there are several areas of ambiguity, with respect to CE102 measurements, that may concern the systems engineer.
+One is the nature of the load.
+If it is constant, the ripple voltage on the converter's input leads is due only to the operation of the converter.
 If, on the other hand, the load is changing over time, this variation causes an additional input current and voltage ripple to be drawn at the same frequency.
 If the frequency is high enough, the converter's filter will help attenuate this second source of ripple, but if it is below approximately 100 kHz, it will not.
 The system may then not meet the CE102 requirement, even though the converter is not the source of the EMI.
 If this is the case, additional capacitance may be needed across the load or across the input to the converter.

-Another ambiguity in the CE102 measurement concerns common-mode voltage.
+Another ambiguity in the CE102 measurement concerns commonmode voltage.
 If the load is left unconnected from the ground plane (even though the case is grounded), the common-mode ripple voltages will be smaller than if the load is grounded.
 The test specifications do not state which procedure should be used.
 However, in neither case (load grounded or floating) will the typical EMI test setup described below be exactly representative of the final system configuration EMI test.
 For the following reasons, the same is true if separately packaged EMI filters are used.